opentable/mercury/docs/integration-runbook.md

 The goal of Mercury is to keep your project's static resource files and their translations in sync at all times, and instantaneously support the addition of new languages to the existing ones, by means of GitHub Pull Requests.

-If you want to integrate your repository with Mercury, the following steps are recommended:
+If you want to integrate your repository with Mercury, please follow these steps:

 ### Step 1: create and push one or more en-US source file(s)

 *N.B.
 If you already have and do not need to update source files, you can jump to Step 2.*

 If you don't, you can create a source file with the strings you need to translate.
-A recommended good practice is to put these files into an `en-US` folder somewhere into the codebase.
+One best practice is to put these files into a `locales/en-US` folder.
 As an example, you can take a look at [this project's source files](https://github.com/opentable/restaurant-messages-generator-api/tree/master/src/locales/en-us).

-JSON is the recommended standard, even if Mercury supports many file types.
+JSON is the standard we'd recommend, even if Mercury supports many file types and it's likely you won't have to convert your existing resources.

 ### Step 2: create a Smartling project